 The advantages of being older

 What type of differences?
-The authors mention that size, strength, sexual maturity, cognitive development, and social skills can vary considerably when one child is almost a year older than another.
+The authors mention that size, strength, cognitive development, and social skills can vary considerably when one child is almost a year older than another.

 Findings: age is linearly associated with popularity